iamjpsonkar/SystemDesign_Learnings/README.md

     - viewing the transaction history
     - fund transfer to another bank account
     - new account creation
-3. Security, use encryption and https
+3. Security, use encryption and HTTPS

 **Requirements**